How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 Now you will need to configure Docker desktop.
 Go to Settings and select Resources/WSL integration.

-3. Update Nvidia Drivers
+4. Update Nvidia Drivers

 If you have a Linux machine, you should get your updated drivers and the CUDA Toolkit from Nvidia Developer.

 A container is able to run on any GPU card because it mounts the local drivers.
 This means that the local CUDA drivers must be compatible with the container image.
-I curently use a very recent image of CUDA 12.2, so there is probably a need to update.
+I currently use a very recent image of CUDA 12.2, so there is probably a need to update.

 If running Ubuntu, you can use Ubuntu Nvidia Driver Install and the following command.